-- 1 HB212
+- 1 SB15

 - 2 115349-1

-- 3 By Representatives Ward, McClurkin, Love, Mask, Canfield and
+- 3 By Senator Ward

-- 4 Hubbard
+- 4 RFD: Finance and Taxation General Fund

-- 5 RFD: Education Appropriations
+- 5 First Read: 01-MAR-11

-- 6 First Read: 12-JAN-10
+- 6 PFD: 01/19/2011

 1 115349-1:n:12/02/2009:LCG/tj LRS2009-4625

 2

 3

 4

 5

 6

 7

 8 SYNOPSIS: This bill would provide tax incentives to

 9 Alabama companies that create jobs.
 This bill would

 10 provide inducements for businesses located in

 11 Alabama.
 This bill would provide certain

 12 requirements in order to qualify for the tax

 13 incentives.

 14

 15 A BILL

 16 TO BE ENTITLED

 17 AN ACT

 18

-19 To provide tax incentives for companies in Alabama
+18 19 To provide tax incentives for companies in Alabama

+To provide tax incentives for companies in Alabama and to provide requirements and standards for qualifying for

+19

-20 and to provide requirements and standards for qualifying for
+19 20 and to provide requirements and standards for qualifying for

-21 certain tax incentives.
+19 20 21 and to provide requirements and standards for qualifying for certain tax incentives.

+19 20 21 22 and to provide requirements and standards for qualifying for certain tax incentives.
+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:

-22 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:
+19 20 21 22 23 and to provide requirements and standards for qualifying for certain tax incentives.
+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: Section 1.

-23 Section 1.
 The following words shall have the

-24 following meanings:

-25 (1) CORPORATE HEADQUARTERS.
-A facility or portion of

-26 a facility where corporate staff employees are physically

-27 employed and where the majority of a company's or company
+19 20 21 22 23 24 and to provide requirements and standards for qualifying for certain tax incentives.
+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: Section 1.
+The following words shall have the following meanings:

-business unit's financial, personnel, legal, planning,

-information technology, or other headquarters-related

-functions are handled either on a regional, national, or

-global basis.
-A corporate headquarters must be a regional

-corporate headquarters, a national corporate headquarters, or global corporate headquarters as defined below:
+business unit's financial, personnel, legal, planning, information technology, or other headquarters-related functions are handled either on a regional, national, or global basis.
+A corporate headquarters must be a regional corporate headquarters, a national corporate headquarters, or global corporate headquarters as defined below:

-- a.
-National corporate headquarters must be the sole corporate headquarters in the nation and handle headquarters-related functions at least on a national basis.
-A national headquarters is considered to handle headquarters-related functions on a national basis from this state if the corporation has a facility in this state from which the corporation engages in interstate commerce by providing goods or services for customers outside of this state in return for compensation. - b.
+7 a.
+National corporate headquarters must be the sole corporate headquarters in the nation and handle 8 headquarters-related functions at least on a national basis.
+A 9 10 national headquarters is considered to handle 11 headquarters-related functions on a national basis from this 12 state if the corporation has a facility in this state from 13 which the corporation engages in interstate commerce by 14 providing goods or services for customers outside of this 15 state in return for compensation.

+b.
 Regional corporate headquarters must be the sole corporate headquarters within the region and must handle headquarters-related functions on a regional basis.
-Region or regional means a geographic area comprised of two or more states, including this state. - (2) DISTRIBUTION FACILITY.
+Region or regional means a geographic area comprised of two or more states, including this state.

+(2) DISTRIBUTION FACILITY.
 An establishment where shipments of tangible personal property are processed for delivery to customers.
 The term does not include an establishment where retail sales of tangible personal property are made to retail customers on more than 12 days a year except for a facility which processes customer sales orders by mail, telephone, or electronic means, if the facility also processes shipments of tangible personal property to customers and if at least 75 percent of the dollar amount of goods sold through the facility are sold to customers outside of Alabama.
 Retail sales made inside the facility to employees working at the facility are not considered for purposes of the 12-day and 75 percent limitation.